nishanthmarer/Photo-Matcher/README.md

 You are free to use, modify, and distribute this software, but any derivative work must also be released under GPL v3 with source code available.

+## Model License Notice

+Photo Matcher's source code is released under GPL v3.
+However, the pretrained ML models (`buffalo_l`) downloaded at runtime are provided by InsightFace and are licensed for **non-commercial research purposes only**.
+If you intend to use this application in a commercial setting, please contact InsightFace at recognition-oss-pack@insightface.ai for model licensing.

 ---

 ## Acknowledgments